Toronto - Sudbury - Sault Ste. Marie (718 km)

 Departing from Sault Ste.
-Marie, we will travel to Gravenhurst, another site famous for the colors of its fall foliage, where we will visit the House of Dr. Norman Bethune.
-Then, we will board the Segwun Steamship to take a cruise on the Muskoka Lakes, passing Millionaire's Row.
+Marie, we will travel to Gravenhurst, another site famous for its fall colors, where we will see the House of Dr. Norman Bethune.
+Then, we will board the Segwun Steamship to take a Muskoka Lakes Cruise, passing by Millionaire's Row.
 In the evening, we will arrive in Toronto.

 Gravenhurst is a town in the Muskoka Region of Ontario, Canada.
 It is located approximately 15 kilometres (9.3 mi) south of Bracebridge, Ontario.

 This Canadian National Historic Site commemorates the life of Dr. Henry Norman Bethune, who selflessly served as a battlefront surgeon around the world, as well as a teacher, inventor, artist, activist, and humanitarian.